pmcculler/sd-dynamic-javascript/README.md

 ![](assets/example_interaction_with_dyamic_prompts/command.png)
 ![](assets/example_interaction_with_dyamic_prompts/result.png)

+## Colophon

+Made for fun.
 Contact me with questions and comments, but not threats, please.
 And feel free to contribute.